How to Start a Blog (Step by Step)

 Signing Up for Web Hosting

-The easy steps below require no technical knowledge and show you exactly how to get your blog started and how to choose a great name for your blog.
+The easy steps below require no technical knowledge and show you exactly how to get your self-hosted blog started and how to choose a great name for your blog.

 We will be using Siteground for hosting your blog.
 Siteground hosting is one of the three web hosts recommended by the creators of the WordPress blogging software.